DaveParillo/gravity-wiki/GravitySetup.md

 The last four items above can probably be installed using the package installation system on your flavor of Linux (e.g. sudo apt-get install swig).
 If a newer version of swig is needed than is provided by your package management system, you can download the needed version from http://www.swig.org/ and build it.

 Installing Java may be a little more involved.
+You can skip building Java with the --without-java option to the configure script.
 You can download an installer here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 The complete installation depends on your system.
-Some info on installing on Ubuntu can be found here: http://askubuntu.com/questions/67909/how-do-i-install-oracle-jdk-6 or here: http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux (replace jdk1.7.0_51 with jdk1.6.0_xx).
+Some info on installing on Ubuntu can be found here: http://askubuntu.com/questions/67909/how-do-i-install-oracle-jdk-6 or here: http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux.

 For Python support (currently only supported on Linux), there are a couple of additional dependencies (note that you can disable Python support with the --without-python option to the configure script):
 * python-dev